Creative Teaching Award

 to be determined

 Do I need a control group?
 Do I need exact measures of the difference in learning by students who have experienced the innovation and those who have not?

-You do not need to do quasi-scientific design (such as treatment and control groups; there are logistical and ethical issues here).
+You do not need to use a quasi-scientific design (such as treatment and control groups; there are logistical and ethical issues here).
 That said, reviewers do find comparison data from previous courses or quasi-control groups useful.
 Sometimes, however, it is hard to compare previous learning with that of the innovation because the learning goals and competencies themselves are new.

-Could I use my Student Evaluation Survey (SES) results as evidence for this award?
+Could I use my Student Evaluation Survey (SES) results as evidence for this award? (revised Jan 16, 2013)

 The standard SES items ask questions about instructors and how well they teach, give students feedback, make themselves available to students, etc. They do not focus on students' learning relevant to the innovation described in one's award submission.
 Sometimes students will mention in the open-ended comments aspects of the teaching/course that are relevant to the innovation.
 These comments can provide relevant indirect evidence from the students' point of view.
 It is not the same as an analysis of actual student performance (direct evidence).

 Do I need Institutional Review Board (IRB) approval for using my students as human subjects?